carpentries/assessment/learner-assessment/JSON/20180711_longtermimpact.md

     "description": "Rename column Which Carpentries workshop did you last attend? to WhichCarpentry", "oldColumnName": "Which Carpentries workshop did you last attend?", "newColumnName": "WhichCarpentry"
   },
   {
     "op": "core/column-rename",
-    "description": "Rename column What content was covered at the last Carpentries workshop you completed?
-Select all that apply. to ContentCovered", "oldColumnName": "What content was covered at the last Carpentries workshop you completed?
-Select all that apply.", "newColumnName": "ContentCovered"
-  },
-  {
-    "op": "core/column-rename",